Menstrual cramps: 7 tips to relieve pain

 • cardiac coherence

-Although one might think the opposite, the sport is a great way to reduce pain periods.
+Although you might think the opposite, light sport is a very good way of reducing menstrual pain.

 Sport stimulates blood circulation, circulating oxygen and reducing menstrual cramps.
 What's more, when you engage in physical activity, you release endorphins, the feel-good hormone.

-Lorgasm and sexual activity can help reduces menstrual pain..
+Orgasm and sexual activity can help sexual activity can reduce menstrual pain.
 The contractions associated with orgasm relax the muscles, and the endorphins released by sexual activity relieve pain.

 Menstrual cramps FAQ